MP3Martin/umimeto-solver/README.md

     } else {
       window.sstop_btn()
       console.log("\n\nThis exercise is not supported!")
+      alert("This exercise is not supported!")
     }
   } else {
     window.sstop_btn()
     console.log("\n\nThis website is not supported!")
+    alert("This website is not supported!")
   }

   ```